 Each hub acts as a nerve centre and point of reference for the startups in its geographical and economic range, and belonging to the Enel network provides added value: the hubs have the opportunity to connect and work together, thereby gaining in additional experience.
 In this way, the potential visibility of the innovative ideas coming out of the areas is multiplied as it moves from a single, local hub to an international network.

 Startups ready for take off

-An Innovation Hub is a physical space where the startups can meet and present their projects to Enel: to date, 450 candidates have been carefully evaluated from approximately 4,000, while there are already 170+ active projects, with more than 45 being readied for market.
+An Innovation Hub is a physical space where startups can meet and present their ideas to Enel: to date, out of the 7,000 candidates that have been evaluated, over 260 are now active projects, while more than 50 have reached the commercial phase.